ydirson/gl-streaming/INTERNALS.md

 not to be a frequently-repeated call), but also raises memory management issues.

-We have to wait until a valid `EGLDisplay` is passed to fetch any string other than client-extension.
+For `eglQueryString` we have to wait until a valid `EGLDisplay` is passed to fetch any string other than client-extension.
 However since the returned strings have to be static, we cannot even afford a `realloc()` call after a single API call.
 We thus have to store client-extension in a separate storage buffer, and it will be queried and cached on first call.
 All others, display-dependant, will be all queried and stored the first time any of them is requested.
 All further requests will hit the cache.

+The `glGetString` case is simpler but has the same "static string" requirement; we can just fetch all valid strings to populate the cache on first call.

 ### `eglGetError`, `glGetError` and GLS-level errors